* Market disappointed by lack of deal on Greece

 That low is not far from its levels just before the European Central Bank unveiled its government bond buying scheme in September with an eye on Spain, called Outright Monetary Transactions (OMT).

-"The effect of the OMT appears to be wearing thin...
-I think the euro zone will eventually release the money given that euro zone finance ministers have already agreed on two-year extension of the budget target for Greece.
+"The effect of the OMT appears to be wearing thin ...
+I think the euro zone will eventually release the money given that euro zone finance ministers have already agreed on a two-year extension of the budget target for Greece.
 But testing further upside seems difficult for the euro," said Minori Uchida, chief FX strategist at the bank of Tokyo-Mitsubishi UFJ.

-On top of the endless saga on Greece, the common currency is also smarting from the spectre of recession in the euro zone and uncertainty over Spain, which has not yet requested financial aid and faces a secessionist threat in a regional election on Sunday in Catalonia.
+On top of the festering Greek saga, the common currency is also smarting from the spectre of recession in the euro zone and uncertainty over Spain, which has not yet requested financial aid and faces a secessionist threat in a regional election on Sunday in Catalonia.

-On the other hand, the Japanese yen was dented by speculation of more aggressive easing by the Bank of Japan as well as poor Japanese exports data.
+On the other hand, the Japanese yen was dented by speculation of more aggressive easing by the Bank of Japan as well as poor Japanese export data.

-The euro also hit a 6-1/2-month high of 105.065 yen just before disappointing news out of Brussels knocked the common currency down to 104.40 yen, 0.3 percent below its late U.S. levels.
+The euro also hit a 6-1/2 month high of 105.065 yen just before the disappointing news out of Brussels knocked the common currency down to 104.47 yen, 0.2 percent below late U.S. levels.